 Montgomery County Municipal Court

-William C. Cox, Judge - Eastern Division
+William C. Cox, Presiding and Administrative Judge

 Mike Foley, Clerk of Courts